Design Patterns | Set 2 (Factory Method)

 I am two wheeler

-What is the problems with above design?
+What are the problems with the above design?

-As you must have observed in the above example, Client creates objects of either TwoWheeler or FourWheeler based on some input during constructing its object.
+As you must have observed in the above example, the Client creates objects of either TwoWheeler or FourWheeler based on some input during constructing its object.

 How to avoid the problem?

 The answer is, create a static (or factory) method.
 Let us see the below code.